aryan-Patel-web/ollama-Coding-Teaching_Assistant-AryanCoder/README.md

-# AryanCoder - Code Teaching Assistant 🤖💡
+# 💡AryanCoder - Code Teaching Assistant 🤖

 AryanCoder is a locally running code teaching assistant powered by [Ollama](https://ollama.com), [CodeLlama](https://ai.meta.com/llama/), and [Gradio](https://www.gradio.app/).
 This assistant is designed to help users learn and understand programming with concise explanations and example code.